 While Lynskey (Yellowjackets) makes for a compelling antagonist – she retains the disarming, soft-spoken demeanour that thinly veils an ice-cold ruthlessness seen in previous roles – the subplot that involves her, Henry, and Sam sees The Last of Us deviate into a more familiar zombie-fiction beat that ends up feel more contrived than the other stories.
 Its purpose seems to be in setting up one of the few grand action setpieces of the show, rather than meaningfully contribute to the pre-existing and far more memorable dramatic payoff of Sam and Henry’s story.

-On the other side of the coin, the arc that explores a past relationship between Ellie and her close friend Riley (Storm Reid) is incredibly faithful to Left Behind, the expansion content for the
+On the other side of the coin, the arc that explores a past relationship between Ellie and her close friend Riley (Storm Reid) is incredibly faithful to Left Behind, the expansion content for the video game.
+Similarly, the arc that sees Ellie set off on her own during the dead of winter to discover the community of Silver Lake is as gripping as it ever was.
+These arcs give Bella Ramsey a chance to really come into her own as Ellie, and she does it well.

 One issue that comes to mind, as a result of the last few episodes of Season 1 being so faithful to the source material, is that the dramatic conclusion of The Last of Us doesn’t quite feel as impactful as it should.
 This could be a personal experience, a result of being so familiar with the game, but when considering the overall arc of the HBO version, it feels as if the series could have used just a bit more time to explore the growth of Joel and Ellie’s relationship.